LaraTech-AI/CBhandel.at/README.md

 - `posts/reifenwechsel.html`
 - `posts/gebrauchtwagen-kaufen.html`

+**How it works:**
+1. On page load, Consent Mode defaults are set to `'denied'` for all parameters
+2. Google tag script does NOT load until user grants consent
+3. When user clicks "Accept" on cookie banner, consent is updated to `'granted'` and Google tag loads dynamically
+4. For returning users with existing consent, Google tag loads immediately on page load

-All pages track page views automatically.
+All pages track page views automatically after consent is granted.
 Additional event tracking can be added to `scripts.js` for custom interactions.

 ### Vercel Analytics